julien-sarik/kong-oidc/README.md

 ## description
 This plugin was initially started by a [Nokia open-source project](https://github.com/nokia/kong-oidc).
 Since the initial project has stopped being supported in 2019, it has been forked in 2021 by [another repo](https://github.com/revomatico/kong-oidc) which is archived since 2024.
 The plugin relies on the Nginx [lua-resty-openidc library](https://github.com/zmartzone/lua-resty-openidc) which is OIDC certified.
+The lua-resty-openidc library allows enable Nginx to implement an Oauth2 resource server but it also allows to implement the responsibility of the OIDC Relying Party which off-load the responsibility from the front-end.
+Thanks to the library the state (access/ID/refresh tokens) of the session is encrypted and stored as a cookie.

 ## build & run
 Build Kong image embedded with the OIDC plugin